The Mouth-Body Connection

 I’ve Heard About Gum Disease, But How Can It Affect Me?

-Gum disease, also referred to as periodontal disease, is a serious dental problem that most patients have heard of.
-However, despite having heard of it, most patients aren’t aware of the symptoms associated with gum disease.
+Gum disease, also referred to as periodontal disease, is a serious dental problem most patients have heard of.
+However, despite having heard of it, most patients are not aware of the symptoms.
 Gum disease is a simple inflammation of the gums.
 If left untreated, the inflammation grows worse and allows for bacteria to damage the soft tissue and bone that support a patient’s teeth.
 From there, a patient can lose their teeth to gum disease.
 Here are some of the risk factors that can cause gum disease:

 • Passed down genetically